-Description The subjects comprise a mid terraced two storey villa.
-Accommodation On Ground Floor: Entrance Hallway, Lounge, Inner Hallway, Kitchen, Bathroom.
-On First Floor: Landing, Two Bedrooms.
-Gross internal floor area (m2) 75 sq.m.
-Neighbourhood and location The property is situated within the village of Stoneykirk where surrounding properties are of a variety of ages and type.
-Local amenities are readily available within the town of Stranraer a short commute away.
-Age The property is a former school house which was built around 1900 and converted into a residential dwelling house circa 2007.
-Weather Prolonged rain showers following a recent period of settled weather conditions.
+Description The subjects comprise a mid-terraced two storey villa.
+Accommodation GROUND FLOOR:- Entrance Vestibule, Hallway, Lounge, Dining Room, Conservatory, Kitchen.
+FIRST FLOOR:- Landing, two Bedrooms, Bathroom.
+Gross internal floor area (m2) 116 square metres.
+Neighbourhood and location The property is situated within a Local Authority housing development where a number of properties are now privately owned.
+Local amenities are readily available.
+Age Approximately 55 years.
+Weather Overcast and dry following a recent period of unsettled weather conditions.
 Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched and overlaid with tiles.
+There are photovoltaic panels mounted on the front roof slope.
+The roof is built of timber trusses with insulation material being laid